 Building Community is a strategy by Life Line Chaplaincy, in partnership with like-minded agencies, to strengthen relationships between neighborhoods and law enforcement officers through local home repair projects.
 This is accomplished through identifying homes that need repair, then recruiting volunteers from the neighborhood and from the local police department to join hands in addressing those needs.

 All of the supplies and materials are supplied by the sponsoring agencies.

-In addition, the local law enforcement officers will join the home owner and the local volunteers in a dinner, provided by the sponsoring agencies, to get to know one another.
+In addition, local law enforcement officers join the home owner and the local volunteers in a dinner, provided by the sponsoring agencies, to get to know one another.
 We are finding that when two people voluntarily break bread together, and then sweat together, barriers fall and bridges are built.